Table of Contents

 The prognosis of lung cancer refers to the chance for cure or prolongation of life (survival) and is dependent upon where the cancer is located, the size of the cancer, the presence of symptoms, the type of lung cancer, and the overall health status of the patient.

-SCLC has the most aggressive growth of all lung cancers, with a median survival time of only 2 to 4 months after diagnosis when untreated.
-(That is, by 2 to 4 months, half of all patients have died.)
+SCLC has the most aggressive growth of all lung cancers, with a median survival time of only two to four months after diagnosis when untreated.
+(That is, by two to four months, half of all patients have died.)
 However, SCLC is also the type of lung cancer most responsive to radiation therapy and chemotherapy.
 Because SCLC spreads rapidly and is usually disseminated at the time of diagnosis, methods such as surgical removal or localized radiation therapy are less effective in treating this type of lung cancer.
-When chemotherapy is used alone or in combination with other methods, survival time can be prolonged four- to fivefold; however, of all patients with SCLC, only 5% to 10% are still alive 5 years after diagnosis.
-Most of those who survive have limited-stage SCLC.
+When chemotherapy is used alone or in combination with other methods, survival time can be prolonged four- to fivefold; however, of all patients with SCLC, only 5%-10% are still alive five years after diagnosis.
+Most of those who survive have limited-stage SCLC before treatment.

 The overall prognosis for lung cancer is poor when compared with some other cancers.
-Survival rates for lung cancer are generally lower than those for most cancers, with an overall 5-year survival rate for lung cancer of about 17% compared to 67% for colon cancer, 90% for breast cancer, 81% for bladder cancer, and over 99% for prostate cancer.
+Survival rates for lung cancer are generally lower than those for most cancers, with an overall five-year survival rate for lung cancer of about 17% compared to 65% for colon cancer, 91% for breast cancer, 81% for bladder cancer, and over 99% for prostate cancer.